 Ahmed, S. (2010).
 Killing joy: Feminism and the history of happiness.
 Signs: Journal of Women in Culture and Society, 35(3), 571–594.

 Harris, W. V. (2001).
 Restraining rage: The ideology of anger control in classical antiquity.
-Cambridge, MA: Harvard University Press.
+Harvard University Press.

 May, T. (2010).
 Contemporary political movements and the thought of Jacques Rancière: Equality in action.
-Edinburgh, UK: Edinburgh University Press.
+Edinburgh University Press.

 Potegal, M. & Novaco, R. W. (2010).
 A brief history of anger.
 In M. Potegal, G. Stemmler, & C. Spielberger (Eds.), International handbook of anger: Constituent and concomitant biological, psychological, and social processes (pp. 9-24).
-New York, NY: Springer.
+Springer.